gorodnitskiy/yet-another-lightning-hydra-template/README.md

 Furthermore, it can be helpful to use special naming convention for jupyter notebooks: a number (for ordering), the creator's initials and a short description, all of this delimited by `-`, e.g. `1.0-asg-data-exploration.ipynb`.

-## Hyperparameter search
+## Hyperparameters search

-Hydra provides out-of-the-box hyperparameter sweepers: [Optuna, Nevergrad or Ax](https://hydra.cc/docs/plugins/optuna_sweeper/).
+Hydra provides out-of-the-box hyperparameters sweepers: [Optuna, Nevergrad or Ax](https://hydra.cc/docs/plugins/optuna_sweeper/).

-You can define hyperparameter search by adding new config file to [configs/hparams_search](configs/hparams_search).
+You can define hyperparameters search by adding new config file to [configs/hparams_search](configs/hparams_search).
-See example of [hyperparameter search config](configs/hparams_search/mnist_optuna.yaml).
+See example of [hyperparameters search config](configs/hparams_search/mnist_optuna.yaml).
 With this method, there is no need to add extra code, everything is specified in a single configuration file.
 The only requirement is to return the optimized metric value from the launch file.